Over 90 new laws or amendments on agenda

 Deputy Governor Franz Manderson has also confirmed that another law on the list which is awaiting regulations, the Standards in Public Life Law, will soon be implemented.
 During Finance Committee hearings this month the premier described the legislation as easy to pass but one of the hardest to put into practice because of its impact on volunteer government board directors and what was perceived as intrusive reporting requirements.

-See the full list of proposed laws and regulations on pages 33-38, section 9 in the Plan and Estimates for the 2018/2019 Budget in the CNS Library
+See the full list of proposed laws and regulations on pages 26-31, part 9 in the Plan and Estimates for the 2018/2019 Budget in the CNS Library

 Category: Government Finance, Politics